ZAWARTO/NDS-Game/README.md

 main and not in sprites.c.
-This is useful since spritesheet.png are actually 5 sprites and according to each movement status a soldier sprite is displayed and for the document the last one is displayed slice (png partition) of dimensions 16x16 pixels corresponding to the dimension of each sprite 5 16x16 blocks in a 16x80 png.
+This is useful since spritesheet.png are actually 5 sprites and according to each movement status a soldier sprite is displayed and for the document the last one is displayed slice (png partition) of dimensions 16x16 pixels corresponding to the dimension of each sprite, 5 16x16 blocks in a 16x80 png.
 In this way it was easier to implement the sprites and we have done it as tiles to make the partition

 The scanning of the right arrow, down arrow, left arrow, arrow keys